Please buy organic ingredients whenever possible, for you and the planet!

 In the following video I demonstrate how to create a staple stash of soaked, sprouted and dehydrated nuts and seeds to make meal prep a breeze!

 I hope you love this recipe.
-Please take pictures of your creation and share on our Grateful Way Facebook page to help support all those who are new to healthy eating and be sure to tag us on our social media outlets!
+Please take pictures of your creations and share on our Plant-Powered Health Seekers FaceBook Group and the Grateful Way Facebook page to help support everyone there and to make it a great group.
+Be sure to tag us on our social media outlets!

 As always, hit the SUBSCRIBE and thumbs up button to stay up to date with future recipe videos!